masa-snyk/broker_gitlab_local/README.md

 Once broker fires up, you should be able to retrieve local GitLab repositories from Snyk UI.

-## 5. Fire up Broker with access token & broker token
+## 5. Fire up Broker and Container registry agent for Container scan

 Now, we are going to fire up broker and container registry agent (CRA) for container scan.